 Zillow: Q4 Earnings Snapshot

-SEATTLE (AP) — SEATTLE (AP) — Zillow Group Inc. (ZG) on Wednesday reported a loss of $72 million in its fourth quarter.
+SEATTLE (AP) — SEATTLE (AP) — Zillow Group Inc. (Z) on Wednesday reported a loss of $72 million in its fourth quarter.

 On a per-share basis, the Seattle-based company said it had a loss of 31 cents.
 Earnings, adjusted for stock option expense and restructuring costs, came to 21 cents per share.

-The results surpassed Wall Street expectations.
-The average estimate of four analysts surveyed by Zacks Investment Research was for earnings of 10 cents per share.

-The online real estate marketplace posted revenue of $435 million in the period, also exceeding Street forecasts.
-Six analysts surveyed by Zacks expected $414.4 million.
+The real estate website operator posted revenue of $435 million in the period.

 For the year, the company reported a loss of $101 million, or 42 cents per share.
 Revenue was reported as $1.96 billion.